joaogcpereira/Prism/README.md

 - **Guards** against the classic false positives: new-hire grace, recently-assigned grace, service/shared-account detection (capped at REVIEW), proportional idle-seat buffer.
 - **High-value paths:** unused **Copilot** seats, **Teams Phone** numbers with zero calls, **shallow-use** downgrade candidates, **leaver** offboarding, disabled accounts, disabled service plans, and phantom **Visio/Project/Power BI** add-ons.
 - **Free / €0 SKUs** are never waste (`FREE_SKU`).
-- Every rule carries a **reason code** - 40+ in total - so verdicts stay explainable seat by seat.
+- Every rule carries a **reason code** - 45+ in total - so verdicts stay explainable seat by seat.
+- **v2 - every verdict carries its evidence.** Each seat records how many independent sources were consulted (`SignalCount`) and a compact per-signal trail (`EvidenceJson`) the dashboard renders as a case file: what each signal said, and - just as important - which signals were *silent* (absence is never counted as evidence).
+Verdict history is kept per run (`score.VerdictHistory`) so trends and "what changed since last run" are first-class, and human decisions (keep / snooze-until / approve-reclaim, with a rationale note) live in an append-only audit log that re-scoring can never overwrite.

 Full doctrine, thresholds, and the complete reason-code glossary are in **[`SCORING.md`](SCORING.md)**.